 Depending on your loan type, you may not be responsible for paying the interest that accrues on your loan during the deferment period.
-Please contact the Federal Student Aid Information Center at 800-433-3243 or visit www.studentaid.ed.gov for more information
+Please contact the Federal Student Aid Information Center at 800-433-3243 or visit Student Aid website for more information.